xrdocs/design/_blogs/2017-09-21-peering-telemetry.md

 Setting a realistic max-prefix limit on peers is an important security mechanism.
 Most router operating systems support the ability to trigger an event based on a percentage threshold of this max prefix limit.
 This is an important event to monitor since reaching the limit generally results in a traffic-affecting session teardown event.

-### Per-Peer RIB Changes
+### Globla and Per-Peer RIB Changes

 BMP allows one to monitor incoming advertisements on a per-peer basis and record them for historical purposes.
 Having a record of all changes allows one to playback updates to determine the past impact of peer advertisement changes.
-BMP is the preferred mechanism to stream BGP updates as they happen, but NETCONF can also be used to retrieve BGP RIB data globally and per-peer.
+BMP is the preferred mechanism to stream BGP updates as they happen, but NETCONF can also be used to retrieve BGP RIB data globally and per-peer on IOS-XR.

 Enabling Telemetry
 ===================